binipringle/dh-in-prison/_texts/3-envscan.md

 The Institute for Justice and Opportunity at CUNY’s John Jay College of Criminal Justice has a program called the Prison-to-College Pipeline (P2CP) which funnels students into college to complete degrees they start at Otisville Correctional Facility in upstate New York.
 P2CP students are incarcerated adults who have high school diplomas or GEDs, are sentenced to fewer than five years and pass CUNY reading and writing assessment tests.
 All students who maintain passing grades are guaranteed admission to a CUNY institution upon release (Prison-to-College Pipeline).
 P2CP’s academic program includes courses in Anthropology, English, Sociology and others.
 As far as I can tell, no digital humanities courses are currently taught at Otisville.

 ---

-# Programs and Initiatives in other states and other countries
+# Programs and initiatives in other states and other countries

 At San Quentin State Prison in California a nonprofit startup education program called Last Mile is teaching incarcerated students to code.
 Founded by Chris Redlitz, a Californian venture capitalist, Last Mile’s stated mission is “to provide marketable skills that lead to employment” and secure incarcerated people jobs (Last Mile).
 Trainees are taught to code in HTML, JavaScript, CSS and Python without internet connectivity through a proprietary programming platform.
 In 2016, Redlitz launched TLMWorks, a web development shop inside San Quentin where incarcerated graduates work for what the Last Mile website claims is “an industry standard wage” (Last Mile) While I share Last Mile’s stated goal of arming incarcerated people with marketable skills that will lead to employment, I am a little wary of any company that makes a profit on labor done behind bars.
 In addition to this, Last Mile’s software is not open source and this I consider unkind.
 On the other hand, photographs show incarcerated coders working in a spacious room filled with desktops (Last Mile) and I imagine they are learning a lot.